Congruences of 5-secant conics and the rationality of some admissible cubic fourfolds: Rationality via congruences of ( re-1 )-secant curves of degree e

-Until now the above construction has been applied only for $e=1$ and $r=3$ to show that every irreducible cubic hypersurface $X\subset\p^5$ containing a surface $S\subset \p^5$ admitting a congruence of secant lines, the so called {\it one apparent double point surfaces}, is rational.
-Indeed, irreducible surfaces $S\subset\p^5$ with one apparent double point are known to be rational and $\mathcal H$ is birational to the rational fourfold $S^{(2)}$.
-The surfaces with one apparent double points are contained in cubic fourfolds belonging to $\mathcal C_{14}$ and this is sufficient to prove that a general $[X]\in\mathcal C_{14}$ is rational, see \cite{Morin,Fano} and also \cite{BRS} for the extension of the statement to all $[X]\in\mathcal C_{14}.$
+Until now the above construction has been applied only for $e=1$ and $r=3$ to show that a smooth cubic hypersurface $X\subset\p^5$ containing a surface $S\subset \p^5$ which admits a congruence of secant lines, the so called {\it surfaces with one apparent double point}, is rational.
+Indeed, such irreducible surfaces $S\subset\p^5$ are known to be rational, $\mathcal H$ is birational to the rational fourfold $S^{(2)}$ (see \cite{Mattuck}) and cubics through such a $S$ satisfy the hypothesis in the second part of Theorem \ref{criterion}.